coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 ### The market opportunity

+There is a great need to accelerate progress from basic research to translation, and a CRO is an effective way to contribute.
+Let's look at how to fund this approach.

-Money is pouring into longbio, with Altos Labs receiving $6 billion, and other $20 billion outfits rumored.
+Investment is pouring into longbio, with Altos Labs backe by $6 billion, and other $20 billion outfits rumored.
 More will follow.

-There is a strong possibility that the first anti-aging drug will be approved in the next decade (or less), which will open the floodgates to unprecedented levels.
+Indeed, there is a strong possibility that the first anti-aging drug will be approved in the next decade (or less), which will open the floodgates to unprecedented levels.
 Because aging increases all-cause mortality, an anti-aging drug is really a "general health and wellness" drug which will improve the life of anyone middle-aged or older.
-Once such a drug is offered, $20 billion will look like a drop in the bucket.
+Once such a drug is offered, thereby validating the need for more and better anti-aging drugs, public demand will make $20 billion look like a drop in the bucket.

 Big pharma and biotech startups alike outsource the majority of their research to CROs, a trend that is likely to increase as biotech startups adopt a "virtual biotech" model.
 As a result, the increasing rates of investment in longbio directly translate into increased spend on CRO services.

 However, no longevity-focused CRO currently exists.
-A key niche

-Let's consider the possibility that an anti-aging drug doesn't get approved in the next decade.
-That could lead to the longbio equivalent of the infamous "AI winter," in which investors, burned by over-promising and under-delivering, declined to invest any more.
-In that case, our CRO Ark Research will continue to deliver services in the biotech space.
-Since we're supported by service delivery, we'll also be positioned to continue to sponsor longbio research.
-We'll be an ark to keep the dream alive for future generations of researchers.
+Ark Research will occupy this key niche, aggregating expertise at the intersection of research and translation in longevity science.

 ### The Business Model

 We're building a longevity-focused CRO with a dual business model: services and IP.
+This is a somewhat unusual, but not unknown, approach for a CRO.
 A CRO is ideally positioned to contribute and to capture value.
 Scientists approach a CRO to conduct discovery and validation (de-risking).
 The CRO can then choose particularly promising targets to forge partnerships and build IP.

 First and foremost, a CRO is a services organization.
 CROs conduct the majority of research for big pharma and for biotech startups.
 Our team will provide scientific expertise and advice, project management, and operational advice to our clients.
 The main product, of course, is conducting basic research on behalf of the clients and providing them with the results so they can progress to the next stage of the clinical pipeline.
 Because no longevity-focused CRO exists, we have a window of opportunity to establish ourselves as a market leader in longevity expertise.